praney-raghu/packt-laravel/README.md

 php artisan key:generate
 ```

--   Run this command, to running the application, you can running 2 terminal / CMD.
+-   Run this command, to running the application.

 ```
-:: Command To Build Frontend Service (React) npm run dev

--- and --

 :: Command To Running Backend Service (Laravel) php artisan serve
 ```
+- This setup will also install Elasticsearch, so please update the .env file with Elasticsearch HOST and POST from .env.example file.

 ## ✅ API Documentation